ashwanijha04/SelfDriveDIP/README.md

 ## Objective: To simulate a self Driving car using Udacity's open source emulator.

+### How do self Driving cars generally work?

+**Think about an analogy where we humans are driving.
+We continuously take inputs from our surroundings and simultaneously process it in order to make decisions on which way to turn the steering wheel.
+This can be translated into a machine problem called SLAM or Simultaneous Localization and Mapping.**

+Traditionally, self driving car has been about Reinforcement Learning algorithms to continuously correct its driving capabilities but that's not enough.
+You also need to predict the actions of others along with your own actions so that you don't come across speeding cars and dead babies.

+This project is an implementation of the paper published by NVidia.
+NVidia

 ### Dependencies Used:
     - python==3.5.2
     - numpy